mbn312/parspice/README.md

 with JNISpice.

 The only network overhead is when returning the responses.
-The user can return any type they want from `iterate`, but they have to implement the `Returner` interface to serialize and deserialize the object from the output stream.
+The user can return any type they want from `iterate`, but they have to implement the `Sender` interface to serialize and deserialize the object from the output stream.
 In most cases, this will be very easy, and maybe a little tedious.